 Orias’ 12 stávoli are oriented toward the green valley, of which they offer a unique panorama.
-The rural landscape is surrounded by the mountainous backdrop formed by Mount Arvenis, Tamai, the Zoncolan massif, and the Mimoias clay.
+The rural landscape is surrounded by the mountainous frame formed by the Arvenis and Tamai mountains, the Zoncolan massif, and the Mimoias clay.

 Walking among the grassy terraces on which the stavoli stand, one encounters posters of poems by poet Pierluigi Cappello.
-The love of nature and the Friulian nature conveyed by his words goes perfectly with rural buildings.
+The love of nature and Friulian culture conveyed by his words fits perfectly with rural buildings.

 It is magical to walk through the greenery among the ancient stávoli, admiring the valley and searching, like a treasure hunt, for the poems that have been posted in some places.
 These are some of the works of Friulian poet Pierluigi Cappello, pertaining to nature and traditions.
 In the silence of the valley, emotions flow out, accompanied by views and poetry.

 The Orias stávoli can be reached by car via a carriage road with a decent slope and several hairpin bends.
 It is possible to get as far as Orias by car, but it is recommended to park in the small village of Truia and reach them in about 15 minutes with a nice nature walk.
 The more trained can start on foot or by MTB from the hamlet of Pieria or the hamlet of Osais, with trails, about 2.5 km and 300 m in elevation gain, passing through Truia.

 Some stávoli are abandoned, others have been restored by the owners, who can enjoy a vacation in nature.

 Not far from Orias is the hamlet of Sopravalle, consisting of only four houses and abandoned.
 There are enchanting places to visit in the Pesarina Valley, such as the Fuas waterfall and the village of Pesariis.